TSS: Transformation-Specific Smoothing for Robustness Certification: Abstract

 \section{Abstract}

 As machine learning (ML) systems become pervasive, safeguarding their security is critical.
-Recent work has demonstrated that motivated adversaries could add adversarial perturbations to the test data to mislead ML systems.
-So far, most research has focused on providing provable robustness guarantees for ML models against a specific $\ell_p$ norm bounded adversarial perturbation.
-However, in practice previous work has shown that there are other types of realistic adversarial transformations whose semantic meaning has been leveraged to attack ML systems.
-In this paper, we aim to provide {\em a unified framework for certifying ML robustness against general adversarial transformations}.
-First, we identify the semantic transformations as different categories: \textit{resolvable} (e.g., Gaussian blur and brightness) and \textit{differentially resolvable} transformations (e.g., rotation and scaling).
-We then provide sufficient conditions and strategies for certifying certain transformations.
-For instance, we propose a novel sampling-based interpolation approach with estimated Lipschitz upper bound to certify the robustness against differentially resolvable transformations.
-In addition, we theoretically optimize the smoothing strategies for certifying the robustness of ML models against different transformations.
-For instance, we show that smoothing by sampling from exponential distribution provides a tighter robustness bound than Gaussian.
-Extensive experiments on 7 semantic transformations show that our proposed unified framework significantly outperforms the state-of-the-art certified robustness approaches on several datasets including ImageNet.
+However, recently it has been demonstrated that motivated adversaries are able to mislead ML systems by perturbing test data using semantic transformations.
+While there exists a rich body of research providing provable robustness guarantees for ML models against $\ell_p$ norm bounded adversarial perturbations, guarantees against semantic perturbations remain largely underexplored.
+In this paper, we provide \framework ---{\em a unified framework for certifying ML robustness against general adversarial semantic transformations}.
+First, depending on the properties of each transformation, we divide common transformations into two categories, namely \textit{resolvable} (e.g., Gaussian blur) and \textit{differentially resolvable} (e.g., rotation) transformations.
+For the former, we propose transformation-specific randomized smoothing strategies and obtain strong robustness certification.
+The latter category covers transformations that involve interpolation errors, and we propose a novel approach based on stratified sampling to certify the robustness.
+Our framework \framework leverages these certification strategies and combines with consistency-enhanced training to provide rigorous certification of robustness.
+We conduct extensive experiments on {over} ten types of challenging semantic transformations and show that \framework significantly outperforms the state of the art.
+Moreover, to the best of our knowledge, \framework is the first approach that achieves nontrivial certified robustness on the large-scale ImageNet dataset.
+For instance, our framework achieves $30.4\%$ certified robust accuracy against rotation attack~(within $\pm 30^\circ$) on ImageNet.
+Moreover, to consider a broader range of transformations, we show \framework is also robust against adaptive attacks and unforeseen image corruptions such as CIFAR-10-C and ImageNet-C.